danthe42/CarND-Advanced-Lane-Lines/writeup.md

 ### Writeup / README

 #### 1. This writeup document is a part of my github project  [here](http://github.com/danthe42/CarND-Advanced-Lane-Lines/blob/master/writeup.md).
 It's describing the project, the sources and the algorithm used, and includes a few images to detail them.

+First I would like to describe the list of source files in detail:

+	- src/cvutils.py  - This file contains a few constants and general purpose image processing methods.
+It's used by (almost) every source files in the repository.
+	- src/calibration.py       - Camera calibration codes are here
+	- src/combination.py    - A PyQT GUI application with which it's easy to  interactively play with the thresholding/kernel size parameters when combining the binary filtered images.
+	- src/lane.py     - A class representing a given lane.
+Here we will use a "left" and a "right" lane.
+Algorithms for the low-level lane detections are part of this class.
+	- src/car.py       - The class representing the car, and containing member variables which are used during processing a frame.
+It contains also the 2 Lane objects, the combination parameters, the camera distortion matrixes and all internal images (warped, distorted, ...).
+	- src/process_frame.py      - Continuous stream (video) processing with the whole processing pipeline implementation.

 ### Camera Calibration